arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ## Introduction

 Packaging and labeling are essential processes in the production and distribution of products.
 Packaging involves enclosing and protecting items to ensure they remain safe from damage, contamination, or spoilage during storage and transport.
-It also improves the manageability of the product, making it easier to handle, store, and transport.
+It also improves the manageability of the product, making it easier to handle.
 Additionally, packaging enhances presentation, playing a key role in maintaining product quality and meeting safety standards.

 Labeling complements this by providing crucial information such as barcodes, expiration dates and usage instructions.
 This ensures proper handling, traceability, and compliance with regulations.
 Together, packaging and labeling are critical for product identification, handling, safety, and customer satisfaction across industries.